 When controlParaACT is not equal to 1, depending upon the value of predModeIntraBc, the following applies:

-– When predModeIntraBc is equal to 0, the general intra sample prediction process as specified in subclause 8.4.4.2.1 is invoked with the transform block location ( xTb0, yTb0 + yTbOffset ), the intra prediction mode predModeIntra, the transform block size nTbS, and the variable cIdx as inputs, and the output is an (nTbS)x(nTbS) array predSamples.
+– When predModeIntraBc is equal to 0, the general intra sample prediction process as specified in subclause 8.4.4.2.1 is invoked with the transform block location ( xTb0, yTb0 + yTbOffset ), the intra prediction mode predModeIntra, the transform block size nTbS, and the variable cIdx as inputs, and the output is an (nTbS)x(nTbS) array predSamples and a 1x(2*nTbs-1) array predSampleDiff.

-– Otherwise (predModeIntraBc is equal to 1), the intra block copying process as specified in subclause 8.4.4.2.7 is invoked with the transform block location ( xTb0, yTb0 + yTbOffset ), the transform block size nTbS, the variable trafoDepth, the variable bvIntra, and the variable cIdx as inputs, and the output is an (nTbS)x(nTbS) array predSamples and a 1x(2*nTbs-1) array predSampleDiff.
+– Otherwise (predModeIntraBc is equal to 1), the intra block copying process as specified in subclause 8.4.4.2.7 is invoked with the transform block location ( xTb0, yTb0 + yTbOffset ), the transform block size nTbS, the variable trafoDepth, the variable bvIntra, and the variable cIdx as inputs, and the output is an (nTbS)x(nTbS) array predSamples.

 When controlParaACT is not equal to 2, the scaling and transformation process as specified in subclause 8.6.2 is invoked with the luma location ( xTbY, yTbY + yTbOffsetY ), the variable trafoDepth, the variable cIdx, and the transform size trafoSize set equal to nTbS as inputs, and the output is an (nTbS)x(nTbS) array resSamples.